 The MBA program at SVSU instills in our students' critical thinking and creativity, communication and leadership, knowledge of business methodologies and analysis of data to support business management.
 The program comprises 31 core credits as well as three graduate-level elective courses.
 Students (who lack the appropriate undergraduate course preparation) must complete additional foundational requirements.

 "We have a strong commitment to student success here at Saginaw Valley State University.
 We understand that the program will not be successful unless our students are successful both academically and professionally.
-That is why we have designed the structure and curriculum of the program to better accommodate the needs of working professionals and business leaders." - Yu Liu, MBA Program Director, SVSU.
+That is why we have designed the structure and curriculum of the program to better accommodate the needs of working professionals and business leaders." - Yu Liu, MBA faculty, SVSU.

 An applicant to the M.B.A. program at Saginaw Valley State University may be granted full or provisional admission.
 The following formula is used to determine minimum admission requirements to the M. B. A. program:

 An applicant may be granted full admission by submitting the M.B.A. admission portfolio to the Office of Graduate Admissions.
 Approval will be determined by the Graduate Committee of the College of Business and Management or its designee.
 The portfolio must include:

 *Applicants whose native language is not English must demonstrate competence in English.
 The College accepts a score of 79 or higher on the Test of English as a Foreign Language (TOEFL-IBT), 6.5 or higher on the International English Language Testing System (IELTS) or a passing score on an alternative test as determined by the College.

 GPA* x 200+ GMAT ≥1050 and GMAT ≥450

 *The GPA used covers the last two years of a four-year bachelor’s degree